Most buyers receive a quote they cannot evaluate — because the assumptions behind the number were never shown to them in the first place.

 The standard agency model is time-and-materials: you pay for developer hours regardless of what gets built.
 If the project runs long because a requirement was underestimated, or a third-party integration behaved unexpectedly, or scope shifted mid-build, you absorb the cost.
 The vendor’s margin is protected either way.
 There is no financial consequence for them when the project runs over.
 That consequence is entirely yours.

 Outcome-based pricing works differently, and the difference matters before you sign anything.
-When cost is tied to defined, deliverable pieces of functionality rather than hours logged, the vendor's margin depends on building efficiently.
+When cost is tied to defined, deliverable pieces of functionality rather than hours logged, the vendor’s margin depends on building efficiently.
 That financial pressure changes the dynamic.
 It also forces transparent scoping earlier, because you cannot price a deliverable that has not been defined.
-That front-loaded clarity is where a significant amount of budget protection comes from.
-Not the contract language.
-Not the project manager.
-The definition of done that exists before kick-off.
-AI is also changing how delivery teams manage this process in practice.
+That front-loaded clarity is where a significant amount of budget protection comes from — not the contract language, not the project manager, but the definition of done that exists before kick-off.

 The Fraction estimator exists for the gap between “I have an idea” and “I am sitting across from a vendor who has already decided what it costs.”

-Feed it your product brief.
-It returns a structured breakdown by feature area, with cost bands and assumption flags.
+Feed it your product brief and it returns a structured breakdown by feature area, with cost bands and assumption flags.
 It does not replace a vendor quote.
 It gives you an independent reference point before you negotiate one, so you are no longer evaluating a number in a vacuum.
 You are comparing it against a structure you built before anyone was trying to sell you anything.

 Where it earns its keep is before you talk to anyone.
-Feed it your brief and it shows you quickly which parts of your thinking are solid and which parts are still assumption fog.
 A well-defined feature returns a useful cost band.
 A vague one returns a range so wide it is meaningless.
-That is not a flaw.
-It is the signal.
+That is not a flaw — it is the signal.
 It tells you exactly where a vendor will quote optimistically into your ambiguity, and where you will pay to find out later.
 Clearing that up before you enter any vendor conversation is the cheapest work you will do on this project.